damnkrishna/CyberGaurd-j/Major-Project/mid-eval-viva.md

-Our project is Aegis-SRE, an autonomous self-healing system for Kubernetes. think of it as an adaptive immune system for the cluster.
+Our project is Aegis-SRE, an autonomous self-healing system for Kubernetes. think of it as an adaptive immune system for the cluster. mainly the problem we are trying to solve here is that company like amazon runs multiple microservese on cluster and these cluster
 Kubernetes already has basic self-healing: if a container fails a liveness probe, it gets restarted.
 But that treats every failure the same, and containers actually fail for two very different reasons.

 The first is operational: a memory leak, an OOM kill, CPU throttling.
 Restarting or scaling is the right fix there.
 The second is a security attack, for example an attacker getting a reverse shell inside a container.
 Restarting is the wrong response, because the attacker can simply get back into the fresh pod, and we've destroyed the RAM and socket state that forensics would need.